Hiking the Mauʻumae Ridge Trail to Puʻu Lanipō on Oʻahu, Hawaiʻi

 Hiking the Mauʻumae Ridge Trail

-The Mauʻumae trailhead begins between a couple of fences at 4969 Maunalani Circle.
+The Mauʻumae Ridge Trailhead begins between a couple of fences on Maunalani Circle, adjacent to 4967 Maunalani Circle.

-The first part of Mauʻumae Ridge is very easy because the trail drops about 300 ft. in the first 0.5 miles.
+In the beginning, Mauʻumae Ridge is very easy, as the trail descends about 300 ft.
+(91 m) over the course of the first 0.5 miles (0.8 km).

-In my opinion, making it to the bench on the far side of the descent is always a nice mental checkpoint.
+The bench on the far side of the descent is always a nice mental checkpoint on the hike back down from the summit.

-When the trail comes to this larger erosion scar in the photo on the right, I always find it slightly easier to cut to the right through the trees rather than go straight up the exposed dirt.
+When the trail reaches this larger erosion scar, I find it easier to cut to the right through the trees, rather than going straight (left) up the exposed dirt.

-Know that Mauʻumae Ridge does not always look this well-maintained, but when I took these photos, the uluhe had obviously been cut back, making the hike that much more enjoyable.
+Know that Mauʻumae Ridge does not always look this well-maintained, but when I took these photos, the Uluhe had been cut back significantly, making the hike much easier!

-As the trail moves further up the ridge, you will encounter numerous steep sections, and the overgrowth inevitably gets worse as the trail gets closer to Puʻu Kainawaʻanui.
+As the Mauʻumae Ridge Trail moves higher, the overgrowth inevitably gets worse as the trail gets closer to Puʻu Kainawaʻanui.

 The pants below are my recommendations that hold up the best with the overgrowth here in Hawaiʻi, but with any hiking pants that need to be durable, make sure that they are at or near 100% nylon.
 This is really the most important factor!

-On the upper elevations of the trail, like the sunset photo above, you can get great views of Kaʻau Crater to the west.
+On the upper elevations of Mauʻumae Ridge, the views of Kaʻau Crater to the north get better and better the higher the trail climbs!

 Puʻu Kainawaʻanui

-True Lanipō is the summit to the right of Puʻu Kainawaʻanui on the KST.
-I took a picture of the start of the ridge in the photo below, but I didn’t continue any further on this day because the wind was tearing across the ridgeline.
-It was some of the worst wind conditions that I’ve seen on the summit, so I decided that it wasn’t worth hitting a summit that I’ve been to many times before.
+That being said, I did not continue further on the day I took these photos because the wind was tearing across the ridgeline.
+It was some of the worst wind conditions that I’ve seen on the summit, so I decided that it wasn’t worth hitting a peak that I’ve been to many times before.

 Native Plants on Mauʻumae Ridge